 Supercross & Freestyle

-On the 1st of November 1990, the first indoor supercross event ever held in Spain took place in Barcelona.
+On the 10th and 11th of November 1990, the first indoor supercross event ever held in Spain took place in Barcelona.
 It was the first run of the Supercross de Barcelona, the first motorcycling event to take place in the “crown jewel” of all Barcelona pre-olympic and newly-inaugurated sport premises: the Palau Sant Jordi arena.

-Featuring one of the biggest budgets for the Barcelona-based sport events organizing company RPM-MKTG (in 1990 called RPM Exclusivas) since then, the challenge and the doubts -motocross racing was not very popular in Spain at all- were quite remarkable.
+Featuring one of the biggest budgets for the Barcelona-based sport events organizing company RPM-MKTG (called RPM Exclusivas in 1990) since then, the challenge and the doubts -motocross racing was not very popular in Spain at all- were quite remarkable.

 Success would only arrive by bringing to Barcelona the best supercross riders in the world -that is, the best in the US AMA Supercross championship, the world’s No.1 series.